Through a Glass, Dimly

 This took me off guard to say the least, but within a few moments I replied, “Oh yeah?
 How so?”

+After a few seconds, he continued.
 “It might sound a little silly, but for some reason that movie reminds me of Heaven.
 Not as though Heaven will look anything like that movie, but just the pure wonder and mystery of it.
 If that Cameron guy could come up with a world that is so beautiful and so different from our own using only his imagination and a few computers, then I can’t even fathom what our God has prepared for us when we meet Him face to face in Heaven.”

 The film was fantastic, and the time spent with my dad was a dear memory.
 This memory was only made all the more memorable when we realized at the end of the film that he locked his keys in the car, resulting in the couple beside us in the theater offering to drive us home on that late winter night.
-However, we could hardly care less - we had a great time together, and we simply chatted about the film with the young couple as they drove us home in the wee hours of the night.
+However, we could hardly care less: we had a great time together, and we simply chatted about the film with the young couple as they drove us home in the wee hours of the night.
 My dad joked along the way that he would deal with the wrath of my mother come morning.
-We watched the movie on a Saturday night, so my dad had about six hours to figure out a way to get our only vehicle home in time for church the next morning - somehow he managed, as all the best dads do.
+We watched the movie on a Saturday night, so my dad had about six hours to figure out a way to get our only vehicle home in time for church the next morning—somehow he managed, as the best dads always do.

-After having seen the movie twice now, I can rest assured that it was every ounce as good as the original, perhaps even cutting an edge above it.
+Having seen the movie twice now, I rest assured that it was every ounce as good as the original, perhaps even cutting an edge above it.
 Every story beat and technological advancement that made the original Avatar such a lasting hit was not only present in the sequel but elevated far beyond its predecessor.
 The action was rich and complex; it felt as though there was real weight behind the actor’s movements and actions, a true feat considering most of the film was purely CGI.
 The world of Pandora was given new depths and enhanced beauty that made one feel as though they never truly left the theater in 2009.
 Characters were now given more emotion and nuance, addressing a major concern that many critics had of the original film.
 Indeed, in the 13 years spent waiting for Avatar’s sequel, we all grew up; and, oddly enough, it was as though the film’s characters grew up with us when the time came for another big screen appearance.
-We had to wait 13 years, you see; we all had to grow up a smidge more before we could properly embark on the next leg of the adventure together.
+We had to wait 13 years, you see; we all had to grow up a smidge before we could properly embark on the next leg of the adventure together.
 All in all, watching Avatar: The Way of Water felt like seeing an old friend again for the first time in a very, very long time.
-My dad would have loved it.

 Sitting in the theater watching Avatar: The Way of Water without my dad was one such itch.
 I have had many itches; some are just momentary feelings and others are aches that seem to last for weeks, but they always get better in the end.
-The parts of you that are dearest, once they are gone, always seem to itch the most.
+The parts of you that are dearest, once they are gone, always seem to itch and ache the most.
 However, there is a certain, quiet beauty in that.
-As the weeks and months have ebbed and flowed since my dad’s passing, years taking their place, I have had to remind myself that, while he is not here, my Tata is by no means gone - he is simply elsewhere.
+As the weeks and months have ebbed and flowed since my dad’s passing, years taking their place, I have had to remind myself that, while he is not here, my Tata is by no means gone—he is simply elsewhere.

 Author’s Note: In an effort to write with integrity and as unto the Lord, it is important to stress that, though these events are in fact true, I do not always recall the exact words used in specific conversations.
 As much as I’m able, I strive to remain faithful to the event in question, capturing the ‘intent’ of the conversation when my memory fails with respect to exact words.